codebrainz/generators/generator-node-express-app/README.md

 ## Usage

-Run the following command to run the generator:
+Run the following command in the destination directory to run the generator:

 ```bash
 $ npx yo @codebrainz/node-express-app